AlexSzkDev/Code-Institute-Milestone-1/README.md

 ## Testing

 The Goal of the user stories was achieved through providing clients and employers with information on myself, my skill set, what I offer and how they can contact me by email.
 The landing page contains my title as a software developer with two buttons leading to  the "portfolio" section and  the "contact" section for quick view.
 The landing page also has my full name to the bottom right, and below, two icons href linked to my personal Github account and LinkedIn profile.
-My work is showcased in the "portfolio" section, which allows them to see my most recent projects and the technoligies used in development.
-The project cards give a brief description on what the project is or who for, with the functionality of two buttons ("View Live" & "Source") that leads them to either to the deployed project or it's GitHub reposistory in a new tab.
+My work is showcased in the "portfolio" section, which allows them to see my most recent projects and the technologies used in development.
+The project cards give a brief description on what the project is or who for, with the functionality of two buttons ("View Live" & "Source") that leads them to either to the deployed project or it's GitHub repository in a new tab.

-To test the layout and responsivness of this design, it was first used chrome developer tools and then conducted tests throug a variety of web browsers and devices such as:
+To test the layout and responsiveness of this design, it was first used chrome developer tools and then conducted tests through a variety of web browsers and devices such as:

 1. Web Browsers